usmanwardag/research_buddy/docs/proj1rubric.md

 | Notes                                                                                                       | evidence        |   |
 |---                                                                                                          |---              |---|
 | workload is spread over the whole team (one team member is often Xtimes more productive than the others...	|
-|but nevertheless, here is a track record that everyone is contributing a lot)	                              |  evidence in GH
+|but nevertheless, here is a track record that everyone is contributing a lot)	                              |  https://github.com/usmanwardag/research_buddy/pulse
 |Number of commits	                                                                                          |  in GH
 |Number of commits: by different people	                                                                        |in GH
 |Issues reports: there are many